cassandracaluag/Cassandra-Bio-ReadMe/README.md

 🔬 Classes Taken & Past Tech Experiences:
 * I taught myself Python and became the first student in my district to earn a certification.
 As a freshman, I challenged both AP CSA and AP CSP (scoring a 5 on CSP + being the only freshman to pass CSA).
 I’ve competed in hackathons like Empower Hacks 2.0 and Boost Hacks II, where I won Best AI Hack out of 1,000+ participants for Vitality, an AI wellness app for first-gen, low-income students.
-* I also built a deep learning brain tumor detection model with 98% accuracy and a 0.98 F1-score; won 1st at regionals, the Yale Science & Engineering Award, and qualifying for the California State Science Fair.
+* I also built a deep learning brain tumor detection model with 98% accuracy and a 0.98 F1-score; won 1st at regionals, the Yale Science & Engineering Award, and qualified for the California State Science Fair in Computational Systems: Medical.
 * I was named a 2025 NCWIT California Affiliate Winner, and I’m deeply committed to equity in tech.
 I teach orphaned youth in Nigeria basic computer science skills through an international nonprofit, and I founded and lead my school’s Girls Who Code chapter to empower girls and gender-expansive youth in STEM.

 🌊 Currently: I am a Fellow at The Knowledge House (Karim Kharbouch Coding Fellowship), strengthening my skills in product development and UI/UX design by learning industry-standard front-end development software.
 Within this competitive capstone fellowship, I’m building Harbor - a tech startup and AI-powered wellness app that offers personalized support for mental and physical health.
 Through KKCF, I hope to build on my full-stack development skills while gaining the confidence and tools to effectively pitch my projects to others.
 In addition, I’m also learning Tableau by creating mini dashboards for beauty brands like Rhode.